technoblogy/simple-dataflash/README.md

 # Simple DataFlash
 A simple DataFlash library for sequential reading and writing.
+For more information, and the circuit for a simple DataFlash board, see: <http://www.technoblogy.com/show?2JMU>.

 It consists of the following seven routines: